 - UI prompts to update will be enabled in the next release.

 - This minimizes the issue where actuators would turn on while the firmware was being updated.

 This release adds some usability improvements, and fixes an annoying bug in the firmware.

 An oft-requested feature was for the Step view widget to display which step already has been applied.
 Note that this is independent from whether you actually clicked the button: it will consider the step active if applying it would not change anything.

-The firmware had a bug where if the Spark couldn't find the network, it would retry before the previous serach was finished.
+The firmware had a bug where if the Spark couldn't find the network, it would retry before the previous search was finished.
 This would significantly slow down everything else.